 - For those candidates who meet the school’s selection criteria, an offer of a place may be made.
 Any conditions of an offer of a place will be set out in the offer letter.

 - Parents may accept an offer of a place by completing the Enrolment Form.
 Acceptance of an offer of a place at the School will be subject to the School’s terms and conditions.

-Whilst the School is proud to operate a broad and inclusive admissions policy, it is nevertheless selective.
-Entry criteria is fair, applies to all applicants and is set to ensure that all pupils joining us are able to access and thrive in the School environment; to ensure that the School can adequately cater for and meet the needs of any disability and/or special educational needs; and to help determine that an applicant is of appropriate age and maturity before an offer of a place is made.
+The School is proud to operate a broad and inclusive admissions policy.
+Entry criteria are fair, apply to all applicants and are set to ensure that all pupils joining us are able to access and thrive in the School environment; to ensure that the School can adequately cater for and meet the needs of any disability and/or special educational needs; and to help determine that an applicant is of appropriate age and maturity before an offer of a place is made.